 Instructions

 - Place beans and chiles in a glass or ceramic bowl.
-Cover and microwave in 30 second increments until warm.
+Cover and microwave in 30-second increments until warm.
 Stir well.

 - Uncover, add the remaining cheese, and bake uncovered for another 10 minutes until the cheese is melted.
-Remove from oven.
+Remove from the oven.
 Garnish as desired.
 Slice and serve hot.

 NOTES